Alcohol Rehab in Los Angeles, California: Personalized Care for Lasting Recovery

 • Making decisions

-It can be understandably distressing to think of the impact of alcohol on your brain.
-However, long-term sobriety is possible with comprehensive treatment, which can include alcohol detoxification, therapy, peer support, and medication.
+It can be understandably distressing to think of the impact of alcohol addiction on your brain.
+However, long-term recovery is possible with comprehensive alcohol treatment in our Southern California treatment center.
+Through our inpatient or residential treatment program, you can find tailored alcohol rehab support.
+Some of our support services include alcohol detox, evidence-based therapies, peer support, and medication-assisted treatment (MAT).

-Alcohol Detoxification at Profound Treatment: The First Step to Recovery
+Alcohol Detoxification at Profound Treatment: The First Step to Lasting Recovery

 Managing Withdrawal Symptoms With Medication-Assisted Treatment (MAT)